 Reason 4.
-Sound Quality is better than in iPod Touch & iPod Nano
+Sound Quality is better than in an iPod Touch & iPod Nano

-(whaat? one more reason? yeah, we found even more benefits of using iPod Classic 🙂
+(Whaat?
+One more reason?
+Yes!
+We found even more benefits of using iPod Classic!)

 Reason 5.
 This Nostalgic feeling you get when holding an iPod Classic

 Even now Apple aficionados will gladly spend the fortune to get some rare edition of iPod Classic.
 And it’s a no surprise since iPod was a revolutionary product – a true milestone in the history of Apple Inc.

 For many people, it still symbolises the whole era and brings back those sweet memories connected with the older days.

 And – it’s a great product.
 And now you know how to put music on iPod shuffle without iTunes.

 Back in 2001, the iPod was a game-changer, the tool that transformed the way you listen to music once and for all.
 Take your iPod wherever you go – and listen to your fave songs anywhere: on the road, in the park, in the subway.

 It’s got huge storage size, great sound quality, good battery life and most importantly – there’s the way to add music from computer to iPod Classic.
 Despite the fact that Apple discontinued the iPod and officially ‘abandoned’ it, there is the workaround to keep it live and updated anytime you feel like it.